luis198327/naughts-and-crosses/README.md

 ### Comments
 + If you wish to open an external link in a different tab in this README.md file, please press Crtl or Command + Click to do this.
 Github prevents/doesn't allow those links to open in a new tab by default.
-+ The game's name on the deployed Heroku site and on GitHub pages was purposely spelt "Naughts" rather than "Noughts" to prevent any conflict with any similar game.
++ The game's name on the deployed Heroku site and on GitHub pages was purposely spelt "Naughts" rather than "Noughts".